Brit(ish): Synopsis

-Hirsch grew up in Wimbledon, London with a white English father and Ghanaian mother who had emigrated to Britain.
-She describes them as working hard to provide her with a middle-class upbringing.
+Hirsch grew up in Wimbledon, London, the daughter of a white British father and a black Ghanaian mother who had emigrated to Britain.
+Hirsch describes them as working hard to provide her with a middle-class upbringing.
 She was privately educated.
 Her classmates and the characters she saw in fiction were predominantly white.
-Hirsch writes that though people around her claimed to not notice race, she was treated differently because of her race, such as with security guards at shops giving her more scrutiny, and taught that "being black is bad".
+Hirsch writes that though people around her claimed not to notice race, she was treated differently because of her race, such as security guards at shops scrutinising her more, and thus was taught that "being black is bad".
 Hirsch attended the University of Oxford, where she felt alien because of her race.
 As a young adult, she worked in Senegal.
 She became a barrister and then a journalist.

-Hirsch talks about the Black Lives Matter movement and criticizes the frequency with which black men are killed by law enforcement.
-Hirsch objects to the United Kingdom policy of "stop and search", finding it overly harassing to black men.
+Hirsch writes about the Black Lives Matter movement and criticizes the frequency with which law enforcement kills black men.
+Hirsch objects to the United Kingdom policy of "stop and search", finding it overly harassing of black men.
 She recounts incidents from her journalism career relating to race, such as meeting with far-right English Defence League members and attending a club in which white men watched as their white partners had sex with black men.

 The book also describes the history of slavery in Britain and its colonisation of Ghana.